-In tech-speak, Component Driven Development is about creating libraries of reusable components that you then use to build websites.
+In tech-speak, design systems are about creating libraries of reusable components that you then use to build websites.

 However, if you aren’t well-versed in the concepts, this sentence will probably leave you scratching your head....